turboLJY/Transfer-Prompts-for-Text-Generation/README.md

 You can also download these datasets [here](https://github.com/RUCAIBox/TextBox#dataset).

 ## Installation
-Just clone the TextBox repository and following its [instructions](https://github.com/RUCAIBox/TextBox#installation).
+You first need to clone the TextBox repository and follow its [instructions](https://github.com/RUCAIBox/TextBox#installation).

-Then, copy the `prompt_source.pth` into the TextBox folder.
+Then, you can copy the `prompt_source.pth` into the TextBox folder .

-## Running Our PTG on TextBox
+## Running PTG based on TextBox
-For example, you can conduct our cross-dataset experiment on cnndm dataset using the command:
+For example, you can conduct our cross-dataset experiments on cnndm dataset using this command:
 ```bash
 python run_textbox.py --model=PTG --dataset=cnndm --model_path=facebook/bart-large
 ```
-In this default case, the source task is msn, mn, and nr.
+In this default case, the source tasks (datasets) include msn, mn, and nr.

-You can use `--dataset=xxx` to specify the dataset name.
+You can use the hyper-parameter `--dataset=xxx` to specify the dataset name.

 In addition, you can also specify the source tasks using `--source_task=list_of_task`.
 The default setting is equivalent to `--source_task=\[\'msn\',\'mn\',\'nr\'\]`.